-- a primary private IP address
+- · a primary private IP address

-- one or more secondary private IP addresses
+- · one or more secondary private IP addresses

-- an Elastic IP address
+- · one Elastic IP address per private IP address

 - a MAC address

-- · one or more associated security groups
+- · one or more security groups

 - · a source/destination check flag

 - · a description

 You can create a network interface, attach it to an instance, detach it from an instance, and attach it to another instance.
 The attributes of a network interface follow the network interface as it is attached or detached from an instance and reattached to another instance.
 When you move a network interface from one instance to another, network traffic is redirected to the new instance.